benmiller314/cdm2019fall/plans/lesson-27.md

 layout: bottomnav
 ---

+# Parting Gifts
-# Something / That I Remember
+aka Something / That I Remember

 **Texts to have read**: